History of Wrocław: Weimar Republic

 This peaceful period ended with the Wall Street Crash and the following collapse of the German economy.
 Unemployment rose from 1.3 million in September 1929 to 6 million (1/3 of the working population) in 1933; in Breslau from 6,672 persons in 1925 to 23,978 in 1929, the worst figures in Germany after Chemnitz.
 The number of families living on welfare support was more than twice as high as in Leipzig or Dresden.
 Public faith in democratic institutions faded and anti-democratic parties – Communists and Nazis – gained support.
 The battles of both were played out all over Germany, also in Breslau.
-In June 1931 the annual rally of the Stahlhelm, marked by violent rhetoric and clashes, took place in the city.
+In May–June 1931, the annual rally of the Stahlhelm, marked by violent rhetoric and irredentist claims towards Poland and Lithuania, took place in the city.
+Communist counter-manifestations were dispersed by German police.
 The violence in the city spiralled in the summer of 1932.
 On 23 June a column of SA men was attacked by Communists, with eleven seriously injured, followed by a killed Socialist three days later.
 On 6 August grenades were thrown during battles between Nazis and Communists.
 In July 1932 Hitler spoke in Breslau, attracting 16,000 listeners.
 In the following elections, his party received 43% of the Breslau vote, the third-highest result in Germany.
 On 30 January 1933, he was appointed Chancellor of Germany.

 Despite all turbulences, the cultural scene in the Weimar Republic and in Breslau flourished.
 The reorganized Academy of Arts reached its creative height under the directorship of Oskar Moll and can be considered a predecessor of the first Bauhaus.
 Many Bauhaus artists, among them Oskar Schlemmer and Georg Muche, taught in Breslau, while several lecturers and students of the academy became leading protagonists of the main artistic trends in the Weimar Republic, like Alexander Kanoldt, who was co-founder of the Munich New Secession and became one of the stars of the Neue Sachlichkeit, or Hans Scharoun, an important exponent of Organic architecture.
 In 1929 the Werkbund opened WuWa (Wohnungs-und Werkraumausstellung) in Breslau-Scheitnig, an international showcase of modern architecture by architects of the Silesian branch of the Werkbund.